Belibi dunk highlights No. 1 Stanford rout of Montana State

 STANFORD, Calif.
+(AP)Stanford’s freshmen have been joining everybody else in begging Francesca Belibi to dunk all season, insisting they came to school here just to see her do it.

-(AP) — Francesca Belibi blocked a shot at the 3-point line then drove the length of the floor and slammed the ball home with one hand for her third career dunk, thrilling her teammates in the second quarter of top-seeded Stanford’s 78-37 win against 16th-seeded Montana State on Friday night in the first round of the NCAA Tournament.
+Belibi obliged at last on the big March Madness stage, blocking a shot at the 3-point line then driving the length of the floor to slam the ball home with one hand for her third career dunk.
+The play thrilled her teammates and the awestruck home crowd in the second quarter of top-seeded Stanford’s 78-37 win against 16th-seeded Montana State on Friday night in the first round of the NCAA Tournament.

+”It’s really funny because I dunk all the time and when I look back at pictures everyone is still just as excited as if it’s their first time seeing it,” Belibi said. ”So it’s really cool to see that on their faces.
+They’ve been getting on me all year about not dunking so far.
+The freshmen have been like, `We came here for this so where is it?’
+So it was really cool to get it and make it happen and just get engulfed.
+I felt really loved.”

 Belibi’s dunk was the first by a woman in the NCAA Tournament since Brittney Griner did it in 2013 and just the third overall along with Candace Parker’s feat in 2006.
 A 6-foot-1 junior who routinely dunks in warmups and practice, Belibi had a pair of slams last season – on Dec.
 13, 2020, at rival California in Berkeley and a week later at UCLA.

 This stage is a little different and far bigger, with the Cardinal back on their familiar home floor in the tournament’s early rounds for the first time in three years.
-Belibi’s teammates went wild the awestruck Maples Pavilion crowd gave her a roaring standing ovation during a timeout shortly afterward.
+Belibi’s teammates went crazy and the delighted fans gave her a roaring standing ovation during a timeout shortly afterward.
 She finished with 12 points, 13 rebounds and two blocks in 14 minutes.

+”Super proud of Fran, I know we were super hyped for her,” Hull said.

+Hall of Fame coach Tara VanDerveer had one concern afterward: Belibi didn’t get back fast enough and her defensive assignment scored a layup.

 In similar fashion – just without the above-the-rim theatrics – Cameron Brink began the game with two blocked shots that led to her own layups on the other end, and the sophomore star finished with 11 points, 11 rebounds and four blocks.